 - Wide frequency range in mic (100 Hz to 10 kHz)

 - Long battery life (up to 15 hours with charging case)

 - Voice command ability

-The Jabra Elite Active 65t true wireless earbuds blazes the trail with its sleek design and array of features engineered for a truly wireless experience.
-With an IP56-rated design and a 2-year warranty against damage from sweat and dust, it is perfect for people with an active lifestyle.
+The Jabra Elite Active 65t true wireless earbuds blaze the trail with its sleek design and array of features engineered for a truly wireless experience.
+With an IP56-rated design and a 2-year warranty against damage from sweat and dust, these are perfect for people with an active lifestyle.

 Jabra Elite Active 65t’s Mic Test

-EarGels increase comfort and provide the secure fitting and dependable in-ear stability needed for when you’re on the move.
-With three sets of EarGels available in different sizes, you get to choose the size that best ensures great sound quality wherever you go.
+The Jabra EarGels aim to increase comfort and provide the secure fitting and dependable in-ear stability needed for when you’re on the move.
+With three sets of EarGels available in different sizes, you get to choose the best fit for your listening comfort.

-Download the Jabra Sound+ app from your Google Play or Apple App Store and customize the way your earbuds transmit and receive sound to suit your surroundings.
-Want to enhance your music experience, use the app’s advanced equalizer to listen to your music the way you want to hear it.
+The Jabra Sound+ app also customizes the way your earbuds transmit and receive sound to suit your surroundings.
+Want to enhance your music experience?
+Use the app’s advanced equalizer to listen to your music the way you want to hear it.
 You can also modify your call settings from the app for a more superior calling experience.

 Connect instantly to Siri®, Google Assistant™ or Alexa and get things done on the go.
-Whether you need to search a new location on the map, get a traffic update, or even have messages in your inbox read back to you, enjoy a seamless connection from your Elite Active 65t earbuds to your smartphone with Bluetooth 5.0.
+Whether you need to search a new location on the map, get a traffic update, or even have messages in your inbox read back to you, enjoy a seamless connection with your Jabra Elite Active 65t.

 - Topology Diaphragm Technology for more natural and detailed sound quality